oresat/oresat-c3-software/docs/edl.rst

    - Virtual channel ``0b000001`` is used for file transfer.
 - **MAP ID: 6 bits**.
 Not used by OreSat (will always be ``0b000000``).
 - **End of Frame Primary Header Flag**: 1 bit.
 TBD
 - **Frame Length**: 16 bits.
-Length of entire packet **minus** one.
+Length of entire packet **minus** one, in octets.
-- Bypass / Sequnece Control Flag``: 1 bit.
+- **Bypass / Sequnece Control Flag**: 1 bit.
 Is set to ``0b0`` to mark the packet is sequence controlled QoS will Frame Accepts Check of the FARM will not be bypassed.
 - **Protocol Control Command Flag**: 1 bit.
 Will be set to ``0b0`` to mark the TFDF is user data and not protocol controlled information, aka the packet contains a EDL payload.
 - **Reserve spare bits**: 2 bits.
 - **OCF (Operation Control Field) Flag**: 1 bit.
-Set to ``0b0``, to make the OCF is not included in packet.
+Set to ``0b0``, to mark the OCF is not included in packet.
 - **VC Frame Count Length**: 3 bits.
 Is set to ``0b0`` for no VCF Count bits.

 Sequence Number
 ***************

 The sequence number is used to prevent repeat attacks.
-Is a unsigned 16-bit integer.
+Is a 32-bit unsigned integer.

 On every received packet, the C3 will increment its count.
 Any EDL packet recived must have a higher number that the C3 internal count, otherwise the C3 will ignore it.
-Number rolls over at ``0xFFFF``.
+Number rolls over at ``FF FF FF FF``.

-The sequence number will full take up the optional TFIZ (Transfer Frame Insert Zone) part of the USLP packet.
+The sequence number will full take up the optional TFIZ (Transfer Frame Insert Zone) part of the USLP Transfer Frame.

 USLP Data Field Header
 **********************

 - TFDZ Construction Rules: 3 bits.
 Set to ``0b111`` to mark variable length TFDZ that is not segmented.
 - UPID (USLP Protocol Identifer): 5 bits.
-Set to ``0b000101`` to mark the protocol,  in the TFDZ is mission specific.
+Set to ``0b000101`` to mark the protocol in the TFDZ is mission specific.

   - See https://sanaregistry.org/r/uslp_protocol_id/ for all definitions.

 Payload
 *******

-Differs between command types.
+Differs between types.
 Length can differ, but it will always be at least 1 octet.
+If there is no payload, there is no reason for the EDL packet.

 HMAC
 ****

 32 octets HMAC used for authenication.
+If the HMAC fails, the packet will be rejected and no response will be sent back.
 For HMAC basics, see https://en.wikipedia.org/wiki/HMAC.

 FECF (Fram Error Control Field)
 *******************************